devjetz/Custom-Roblox-Signal/README.md

 # 📘 `Signal` for roblox.
 This module is *specifically* made for custom events in roblox.
 You can use these in both modules and normal scripts.
+Best part?
+You can use this freely without needing to give credits at all.
+I do appreciate it though, but claiming you made it is **not** allowed.

 To start off, you need to **require** the module.
 This can be done as following:
 `local signal = require(PATH_TO_MODULE_HERE)`